GMapeSplat/ComfyUI_ezXY/README.md

 ## Nodes

 *ezXY Driver*
 - Simple list generator for quickly and easily setting up XY plot workflows.
-If used with other list generators or math nodes, you can drive the primitive inputs of any node.
+If used with other list generators or math nodes you can drive the primitive inputs of any node.

+*ezXY Assemble Plot*
+- Simple image plotter, now with labels.
+Works best with **ezXY Driver** and **String to Label** nodes.

 *Plot Images*
-- Formats images into a single image grid.
-Use with ezXY Driver to set up XY plots.
+- Formats image lists into a single image grid.
+Use with **ezXY Driver** to set up XY plots.
 Capable of plotting images of different sizes together.

+*String to Label*
+- Converts simple text into a white-on-black label.

+*Join images*
+- Joins two images together.
+If the images are not the same size, the smaller is padded to fit.
+Works well for applying labels to images.

+*Item from Dropdown*
+- When plugged into a converted dropdown input (COMBO) it populates with the list of options.
+Click to pick and order which options are prepared for execultion.
+Use with an iteration driver to compare models/loras/samplers.

 *ezMath*
 - Compact math node.